cyrielladriere/mlops-project/README.md

 ```sh
 ./training_pipeline/images/build_and_push_all.sh
 ```
-This script will build, tag, and push the necessary images to the google cloud artifact registry inside our mlops GCP project.
+This script will build, tag, and push the necessary images to the google cloud artifact registry inside the mlops GCP project.

 A tip: I enabled image vulnerabilty scanning in the gcp registry by accident and got stuck with a sizeable bill, so do not enable this if it is not needed!

 **Note:** The created images are based on the Dockerfiles in `training_pipeline/images/{image_name}/Dockerfile`

-# Running Kubeflow Pipeline
+# Running Kubeflow Pipeline in Vertex AI
 The Kubeflow Pipeline can be executed by running the following command:
 ```sh
 python -m training_pipeline.deploy
 ```

+More info on the pipeline in [`training_pipeline/README.md`](training_pipeline/README.md).

 # TODO's
 - FIX: For some reason after downloading csv from gcp bucket we have ~2000 nan values in the "short desciption" column (nans were not present before upload to gcp), see `preprocess_dataset` function in `training_pipeline/components/utils.py`.(temp fix implemented: remove nans after pulling from bucket)